-- 1. Salts and Their Reactions a Class-Book of Practical Chemistry, D. Leonard, Forgotten Books.
-A Systematic Qualitative Chemical Analysis a Theoretical and Practical Study of Analytical Reactions of the More, Common Ions of Inorganic Substances, Forgotten Books. - 3.
+Salts and Their Reactions a Class-Book of Practical Chemistry, D. Leonard, Forgotten Books.
+A Systematic Qualitative Chemical Analysis a Theoretical and Practical Study of Analytical Reactions of the More, Common Ions of Inorganic Substances, Forgotten Books.
 Salt Analysis Chart by Sibaji Sarkar.

-4. Physical Chemistry Laboratory Manual - An Interdisciplinary Approach 1 Edition by A. Anand, R. Kumari, 1^{st} Ed.
+4. Physical Chemistry Laboratory Manual - An Interdisciplinary Approach 1 Edition by A. Anand, R. Kumari, 1st Ed.
 Dreamtech Press

-Sr. No. On completing the course, CO1 Gain knowledge about semi micro analysis.
-CO2 Learnabout cation analysis, separation and identification of ions from groups I, II, III, IV, V, VI.
-CO3 Learn about anion analysis.
-CO4 Understand about the technique for determination of melting points of various compounds.
-CO5 Acquire knowledge on the technique for determination of boiling points of various compounds.
+S. No. On completing the course, CO1 Students will gain knowledge about semi micro analysis.
+CO2 They will learn about cation analysis, separation and identification of ions from groups I, II, III, IV, V, VI. СОЗ They will also learn about anion analysis.
+CO4 Students will learn about the technique for determination of melting points of various compounds.
+CO5 They will also learn about the technique for determination of boiling points of various compounds.

 B. Sc.
-(Medical & Non-Medical) CHEMISTRY Semester-II INORGANIC CHEMISTRY-II
+(Medical & Non-Medical) CHEMISTRY Semester-II CHE 121A INORGANIC CHEMISTRY-II